LIVE SESSION

 An hour glass counting estimated time to completion.

-Explore the importance of ETC, the challenges organizations face in calculating it and how to calculate it for your workforce in this article.
+Let’s explore the importance of ETC, along with common challenges organizations face when calculating it and how to use it the right way.

 What does estimated time to completion mean?

-Estimated time to completion, or ETC, is a general estimate of how much time it takes to complete a project.
-Project managers calculate the ETC based on historical data such as how long it took team members to complete similar projects or how long it generally takes team members to complete individual tasks.
+Estimated time to completion, or ETC, is a general estimate of how much time it takes for employees to complete a project.
+The best way to calculate ETC is with historical data, such as how long it took team members to complete similar projects in the past or how much time employees spend on individual tasks.
+It helps managers determine how many hours team members will need for upcoming projects, and is valuable when distributing workloads.

 Estimated time to completion and its importance in project management